xbeat/Machine-Learning/README.md

 Introduction to Kalman Filter for Time Series

 The Kalman filter is a powerful algorithm for estimating the state of a system from noisy measurements.
 In time series analysis, it's used to estimate the true underlying signal, reduce noise, and make predictions.
 This presentation will explore the application of Kalman filters to time series data using Python.

+## PyTorch Research Reproducibility

+Introduction to PyTorch Research Reproducibility

+Research reproducibility is a crucial aspect of scientific progress, especially in the field of machine learning.
+PyTorch, a popular deep learning framework, provides tools and best practices to ensure that research conducted using it can be easily reproduced and verified by others.
+This slideshow will explore various techniques and strategies for enhancing reproducibility in PyTorch-based research.

 ## End-to-End Retrieval-Augmented Generation (RAG) Application Using Haystack, Pinecone, and Mistral AI